esmini/esmini/README.md

 - RoadManager.
 A library providing an interface to road networks described in the OpenDRIVE format.
 - ScenarioEngine.
 A library providing an interface to traffic scenarios described in the OpenSCENARIO format.
 - ViewerBase.
 A library based on [OpenSceneGraph](http://www.openscenegraph.org/) providing a simple visualization of the road and scenario.
-- ScenarioEngineDLL.
-A library packaging the above three modules into a single library with a simplified API.
+- esminiLib.
+A library packaging the above three modules into a single shared library with a simplified API.

 and a few applications that can be used as is or provide ideas for customized solutions:

-- EnvironmentSimulator.
-A simple scenario player linking ScenarioEngine and Viewer modules statically.
+- esmini.
+A scenario player application linking ScenarioEngine and Viewer modules statically.
-- ScenarioViewer.
-A minimalistic example using the scenarioengine DLL to play OpenSCENARIO files.
+- esmini-dyn.
+A minimalistic example using the esminiLib to play OpenSCENARIO files.
-- EgoSimulator.
-An example of how to integrate a simple Ego vehicle with the scenario engine.
-- OdrPlot.
+- odrplot.
 Produces a data file from OpenDRIVE for plotting the road network in Python.
-- OpenDriveViewer.
+- odrviewer.
 Visualize OpenDRIVE road network with populated dummy traffic.
-- Replayer.
+- replayer.
 Re-play previously executed scenarios.
+- osireceiver.
+A simple application receiving OSI messages from esmini over UDP.

 Repository: <https://github.com/esmini/esmini>